 18 May – 5 June 2022

-A solo exhibition of new work by sculptor Kathryn Ross, In the works she explores both how we collectively treat the natural environment and how we identify ourselves.
+A solo exhibition of new work by sculptor Kathryn Ross, exploring both how we collectively treat the natural environment and how we identify ourselves.

 The human condition is the overlying theme; social, political and personal.
 This new body of work explores children’s toys as a parallel to our adult world.
 The dolls house is particularly fascinating in its miniature representation of the ‘perfect’ house but also represents the most fundamental human need for shelter and a home.
 Here it becomes an analogy for how we treat our world and each other.

 During the show, Kathryn Ross will be making a collaborative piece working with local schools and others called the ‘Little House Project’.
 She will be continuing this project in the gallery space.
 To participate follow the link below.